matuteiglesias/journal/content/Business/2024-09-25_Developed_Academic_Campaign_Strategy_for_Elections.md

 **🕒 17:05–17:35**
 **🏷️ Labels**: Academic Elections, Campaign Strategy, Contact Management, Networking, Latex
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop a comprehensive strategy for Matías' candidacy in the academic elections for the commission of the [[Data Science]] degree.
+The session aimed to develop a comprehensive [[strategy]] for Matías' candidacy in the academic elections for the commission of the [[Data Science]] degree.

 ### Key Activities
 - **Resolving LaTeX Font Issues**: Addressed font-related errors in LaTeX by suggesting alternative fonts and providing a script for PDF generation.
 - **Screening Process Initiation**: Initiated a process to organize and archive knowledge from [[AI]] sessions.
 - **Identification of Common Fly Species**: Explored characteristics of the *Muscoidea* superfamily for insect identification.
 - **Gestión de Relaciones Académicas**: Compiled a list of up to 100 individuals for managing academic relationships, focusing on the upcoming elections.
-- **Estrategias para la Gestión de Contactos Académicos**: Outlined steps for effective contact management, including segmentation, database creation, and follow-up automation.
+- **Estrategias para la Gestión de Contactos Académicos**: Outlined steps for effective contact management, including segmentation, database creation, and follow-up [[automation]].
 - **Candidatura de Matías**: Developed Matías' candidacy for the [[Data Science]] commission, focusing on his proposal and vision.
 - **Propuesta para Elecciones**: Formulated strategies for a solid electoral proposal, emphasizing personal experience and interdisciplinarity.
 - **Organización de Campaña Electoral**: Organized the electoral campaign, identifying key groups for support and planning a spreadsheet for contact organization.